-8 Great things to do in Westport, Ireland
+23 Great Things to do in Westport, Ireland

-We headed to the pirate adventure park where my son zip lined, had an archery lesson and went on a lot of fun rides including a log ride and Ferris wheel.
+Pirate Adventure Park is located on the same grounds as Westport House.
+My son zip-lined, had an archery lesson and went on a lot of fun rides including a log ride, vortex tunnel and mini Ferris wheel.

 When visiting Westport House, plan for a full day to truly enjoy everything the property has to offer!